enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

 to the authors.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in Nature.
+The authors reserve the rights to the article content, which is currently submitted for publication in **.